 Most dogs have brown eyes but there are some dogs with blue eyes out there.
+Love dogs with blue eyes?
 Let’s hear from six dog breeds that occasionally get the blue-eyed gene:

 We’re one of few breeds carrying a gene that can give rise to exquisite blue eyes.
-Attractive eyes aside, let’s first talk about arctic adventures.
-I was developed thousands of years ago in northeastern Siberia by the Chukchi people.
-Bred for endurance, my forefathers provided transportation over expansive areas.
+Aside from being among dogs with blue eyes, let’s talk arctic adventures.
+We were developed thousands of years ago in northeastern Siberia by the Chukchi people.
+Bred for endurance, our forefathers provided transportation over expansive areas.
 We were also bred for adaptability, enthusiasm and gentleness.
-We socialized easily, sleeping with families on especially cold “three-dog nights.”
+And we socialized easily, sleeping with families on especially cold “three-dog nights.”
 Our breed standard calls for almond-shaped eyes of brown or blue.
 We can have two brown eyes of any shade, two blue eyes, one eye of each color or two colors in one eye!
-Our coat, by the way, varies in color too, ranging from black to pure white.
+Our coat, by the way, varies in color, too, ranging from black to pure white.
 Our beauty is only surpassed by our sense of adventure: bring it on!

 We’re an exceptional herding dog, bred in the British Isles to control stock with an intense gaze.
-People say I’m the most intelligent dog breed.
-Who am I to argue?
-For good reason, I’ve been asked to explain the complicated merle (as it relates to blue eyes) topic.
+People say we’re the most intelligent dog breed.
+Who are we to argue?
+For good reason, we’ve been asked to explain the complicated merle (as it relates to blue eyes) topic.
 We Border Collies may have merle coats.
 Merle simply means our coats have an overall dilution of colors with streaks or splotches of darker colors.
-The more pigment dilution, the more likely we’ll have blue eyes.
+The more pigment dilution, the more likely we’ll land among the dogs with blue eyes.
 Now here’s an important health consideration: The merle gene is essentially a dominant gene.
 A dog carrying a merle gene will be a merle.
 A problem arises when both parents are merle, for double-merle offspring are at risk for serious medical problems, such as deafness and blindness.
 But in general, we merle (occasionally blue-eyed) beauties are healthy, eager to work and devoted companions.

 We’re a dog of action, developed in the States to herd and help ranchers all day long.
 We herd with a loose style, using all of our skills (including throwing an elbow or hip!) to effectively control livestock.
-Some of us have beautiful merle coats, and the occasional blue eyes may be an extension of the merle pattering.
-Some may inherit a blue-eyed gene.
+Some of us have beautiful merle coats, and the occasional blue eyes may be an extension of the merle pattering and are what secures us a spot in this roundup of dogs with blue eyes.
+Some of us may inherit a blue-eyed gene, too.
 Our expressive almond-shaped eyes, by the way, can be brown, blue, amber or any combination.
-I think we look especially exquisite when we have one blue eye!
+We think we look especially exquisite when we have one blue eye!

 Tough and determined, we were bred long ago in Germany to hunt badgers and vermin.
 To work underground, we needed a unique body shape.
 Our elongated rib-cage lets us efficiently process air.
 Our short legs fold readily, making for easy movement in tunnels.
 Some of us have a dapple (merle) pattern, expressed as lighter-colored areas up against the darker base color.
-And some dapples will have partial or wholly blue eyes.
+And some dapples fit the bill for dogs with blue eyes with their partial or wholly blue eyes.
 Regardless of color, our eyes possess an energetic, agreeable appearance.

 Alert and dependable, we were bred to handle livestock and for overall farm duty.
 These days, we continue to exhibit a strong work drive, and can garner accolades in any dog sport.
 We’re star pupils of obedience and herding in particular.
-Now, instead of talking (yet again!) about how my short legs helped me avoid cattle kicks, let’s focus on color.
+Now, instead of talking (yet again!) about how our short legs helped us avoid cattle kicks, let’s focus on color.
 Our coat comes in many shades, including red, sable, brindle, black and blue merle.
-Some of us blue merles have partially blue eyes, or even one dark and one blue eye.
+Some of us blue merles fit the bill for dogs with blue eyes, or even one dark and one blue eye.
 What surprises most people is not my eyes, but how agile and quick I am!

 Thumbnail: Photography courtesy Amanda Labadie, manymuddypaws.blogspot.com.